 Job dependencies

 The feasibility of running the number of jobs in the above table within the length of the project often depends on the extent to which jobs can be run simultaneously which in turn depends on the individual job dependencies.
-Please indicate the extent to which jobs can be run simultaneously (i.e. the extent to which each job is dependent or otherwise on the completion of the previous one):
+Please indicate the extent to which jobs can be run simultaneously (i.e. the extent to which each job is dependent or otherwise on the completion of the previous one).